JustinTimperio/pacback/README.md

 ### Rollback a List of Packages
 Most issues with an update stem from a single package or a set of related package.
 Pacback allows you to selectively rollback a list of packages using `pacback -pkg package_1 package_2 package_3`

-In this example we selectively rollback 2 packages
+In this example we selectively rollback 2 packages.
 1. `pacback -pkg typescript electron4`

 ![Pacback Rolling Back a List of Packages](https://imgur.com/Rhy6iDn.gif)